taylordaetz/Project-2/README.md

-# Real GDP in the US and China
+# GDP in the US and China

 For Project 2 - Visualizing Interesting Datasets - I looked at Nominal Gross Domestic Product (GDP) in the US and China from 1960 to 2021.
 Nominal GDP is the value of economic output in current prices - hence the data is measured by current US dollars.
 I first focused on GDP in the US over the 62 year time period, then compared the GDP of US and China together.